 Sunburn occurs due to an inflammatory reaction of the skin when exposed to ultraviolet (UV) radiation (especially UV-B exposure).
 UV exposure comes from the sun, tanning beds, and some types of lamps.
 Most sunburns are “first-degree” or superficial sunburns.
-Other causes and associations include use of photosensitizing drugs and heavy alcohol use.
+Other causes and associations include the use of photosensitizing drugs and heavy alcohol use.

 Who is at risk?

 Anyone can be at risk due to sun exposure.
 However, people who spend a lot of time outdoors – like farmers and outdoor athletes – are most prone to significant ultraviolet exposure.
-In the United States, about 1 out of 3 people experience a sunburn each year.
+In the United States, about 1 out of 3 people experience sunburn each year.
 The greatest risk of sunburn comes from those living closer to the equator and higher in altitude.
-Additionally, lighter skinned people are more prone to getting sunburns.
+Additionally, lighter-skinned people are more prone to getting sunburns.

-Symptoms may include redness in exposed areas, skin peeling and scaling, pain, tanning, rash, blistering, fluid leakage.
+Symptoms may include redness in exposed areas, skin peeling and scaling, pain, tanning, rash, blistering, and fluid leakage.
 The patient may also experience fever, chills, malaise, nausea or vomiting.

 Sunburn is categorized by the degree, or extent of the burn, with first-degree burns being the least damaging and third-degree burns being the most damaging.

 Signs of sunburn may not be visible for several hours.
 It often worsens between 24 to 36 hours and improves after 3 to 5 days.
 Ultraviolet radiation causes direct damage to cellular DNA, causing inflammation and programmed death of skin cells.
-Histamine, serotonin, and cytokines are a few of many molecules that are released after UV exposure.
+Histamine, serotonin, and cytokines are a few of the many molecules that are released after UV exposure.
 Tanning may occur due to an increase in skin pigmentation.
 Immediate pigment darkening occurs with changes to melanin, while delayed tanning occurs in response to increased synthesis of melanin in the epidermis.
-A severe sunburn may lead to dehydration and eventually shock.
+Severe sunburn may lead to dehydration and eventually shock.
 Symptoms of shock, such as fainting, low blood pressure, and major weakness require immediate medical attention.
 The skin usually heals itself by peeling from the topmost damaged layers.

 Diagnosis and Differential diagnosis